Parivrtta Trikonasana: Revolved Triangle Pose

 - Press the forearm of the bottom arm against the shin of the front leg to deepen the twist.

-- Keep your gaze down or to the side to prevent straining the neck.
+- Keep your gaze down or to the side to release the neck.

 - Parivrtta = revolved